-For many reasons, including the necessity to evolve a type of "language" or communication code, each SmartData agent would be evolved within a community of agents, and by necessity, each would have a different perspective from that of any other.
+of agents, and by necessity, each would have a different perspective from that of any other7.
 As a result, these differing perspectives would give rise to different sensory inputs which would modify the underlying neural substrate within which the information is stored.
 Therefore, the same information stored by two different agents would be represented by a different aggregate of changes in their corresponding neural networks.
 This information would be "situated" within a hierarchy of nonlinear dynamical systems as represented by the neural architecture, and the details of that architecture will be unique to each agent as a result of their differing perspectives both in the present and throughout their temporal history.
 Accordingly, the method of storage used, even for identical personal information, would be unique to each agent.